Language-Integrated Recursive Queries (Full Version): Related Work

-Datalog is one of the most successful query languages with recursion capabilities, which has been used for fixpoint computations in program analysis~\cite{souffle,fan2019scaling,jordan2016souffle}.
-As the core Datalog disallows non-monotone operations, various extensions of it have been proposed~\cite{klopp2024typed,shaikhha2024optimizing,klopp2024object,wang2021formal}.
-Flix~\cite{flix,madsen2020fixpoints} is a general-purpose language that supports Datalog queries as first-class citizens.
-Datafun~\cite{datafun} is a functional Datalog variant that tracks monotonicity, constructor-freedom, and range-restriction via type-level constraints.
-Unlike \system{}, Flix and Datafun have their own runtime and execution engine based on Datalog semantics, while \system{} translates into a subset of safe SQL.
+Datalog is one of the most successful query languages with recursion capabilities, which has been used for fixpoint computations in program analysis~\cite{souffle,recstep,DBLP:conf/cav/JordanSS16}.
+As the core Datalog disallows non-monotone operations, various extensions of it have been proposed~\cite{DBLP:journals/pacmpl/KloppEP24a,DBLP:journals/pacmmod/ShaikhhaSSN24,DBLP:journals/vldb/WangWLGDZ21}. $\lambda_{DAT}$~\cite{Starup2023BreakingTN} encodes dependency graphs in the type system, while \calc{} enforces stratification structurally, by how queries are composed in the host language.
+Flix~\cite{flix,DBLP:journals/pacmpl/MadsenL20, 10.1145/3763126} is a general-purpose language that supports Datalog queries.
+Datafun~\cite{datafun} is a functional Datalog variant that tracks range-restriction, monotonicity, and constructor-freedom via type-level constraints.
+Both Flix and Datafun have their own runtime and execution engine based on Datalog semantics.
+In contrast, \calc{} is designed as a host-language-embedded DSL that generates recursive SQL targeting real-world databases with inconsistent semantics.
+The philosophy of \calc{} is to be ``backend-polymorphic'', so instead of relying on a fixed operational semantics and built-in runtime for fixpoint evaluation, \calc{} derives properties P1--P\total{} from recursive queries.
+These properties are applicable regardless of the syntax of the SQL variant used due to the shared evaluation algorithm specified by the SQL standard.